French magistrates to question Sarkozy on 2007 campaign funding

 Sarkozy was due to address an event in London this week, his aides say.

-His departure sparked a bitter leadership battle that has split his center-right UMP party as it seeks to overcome the disarray of presidential and parliamentary election defeats, enhancing Sarkozy’s chances of staging a comeback as a rift-healing future leader.

-Reporting by Thierry Leveque; Writing by Brian Love; Editing by Jon Hemming
+His departure sparked a bitter leadership battle that has split his centre-right UMP party as it seeks to overcome the disarray of presidential and parliamentary election defeats, enhancing Sarkozy’s chances of staging a comeback as a rift-healing future leader. ($1 = 0.7803 euros) (Reporting by Thierry Leveque; Writing by Brian Love; Editing by Jon Hemming)